 ‘A year of St. Joseph’ mission planned; Mass/Parish celebration set

-RAYNE - As special events and church programs are being observed during the “Year of St. Joseph,” the Year of St. Joseph Parish Mission has been slated at St. Joseph Roman Catholic Church as announced by Fr.
-Brent Smith, pastor.
+As special events and church programs are being observed, the “Year of St. Joseph” Parish Mission has been slated at St. Joseph Roman Catholic Church.

-The mission will be held Monday-Wednesday, Jan.
-11-13, at 6 p.m. each evening in church with talks on the life of St. Joseph by Fr.
-Brent Smith.
+Fr.
+Brent Smith, pastor, said the mission will be held Monday-Wednesday, Jan.
+11-13, at 6 p.m. in church with talks on the life.

 The event will culminate on Thursday, Jan.
-14, at 6 p.m. for the St. Joseph Mass and Parish Celebration.
+14, at 6 p.m. with the St. Joseph Mass and Parish Celebration.

 The Parish Celebration will be held on the front grounds of the church immediately following Mass.